ckempke/UnityTerrainGeneration/docs/references.md

 Voronoi diagram implementations differ greatly based on what you intend to do with the results.
 If you can iterate over pixels, it's pretty much trivial to generate a bitmap representation.
 If you can cheaply repeat distance checks over a lot of vertices simultaneously, implementation is fairly simple (this is why Voronoi noise is such a popular shader effect for anything that has a sort of "viscous liquid boiling" effect - lava, mud pits, cauldrons, etc.).
 But if you need the actual structures in geometric form: i.e. a list of vector edges, it becomes quite a bit harder.
 As developers, we like it when other people do the hard stuff for us, as in this implementation by someone with the handle "PouletFrit": [GitHub implementation](https://github.com/PouletFrit/csDelaunay), [Description with some sample "how to use code"](https://forum.unity.com/threads/delaunay-voronoi-diagram-library-for-unity.248962/).

 A bunch of techniques from Jacob Olsen for simulating erosion:  https://web.mit.edu/cesium/Public/terrain.pdf

+Penny de Byl has a several courses on procedurally generating various things, the terrain one is here (Udemy, possibly available elsewhere, as well):  https://www.udemy.com/course/procedural-terrain-generation-with-unity/